thoughtspot/thoughtspot.github.io/_appliance/hardware/inthebox.md

 ##  Additional hardware requirements

- You must supply the following items, as they will not be included with your ThoughtSpot appliance:
+ You will need to supply the following items, as they will not be included with your ThoughtSpot appliance:

 * Data center with proper cooling
 * 2U of rack space per appliance (post depth 26.5" - 36.4")